Get back to nature in the heart of wild Cornwall

 Bless all the corp'rals and their blinkin sons,

-Noon Cregg CIC Has now relocated to North Cornwall.
-Tintagel.
-Stunning views over Bodmin Moor, just a stone’s throw from Trebarwith Strand, Boscastle, and Tintagel.
-Amazing rugged coastline.
-With much to do.
-We have Brown Willy, and Rough Tor on our doorstep.
+Noon Cregg CIC has now relocated to Camelford, North Cornwall with stunning views over Bodmin Moor and just a stones throw from Trebarwith Strand, Boscastle, and Tintagel.
+With much to do, including the amazing rugged coastline, Brown Willy and Rough Tor on our doorstep.
 This part of the Cornish coast is steeped in history.
-St Nectans Glen.
-The famous waterfall. said to be the place where King Arthur and Gwenevere got married.
+St Nectans Glen, the famous waterfall said to be the place where King Arthur and Gwenevere got married.
+Rocky Valley an ancient walkway down to a Rocky Cove on the North Cornwall Shore.
+Delabole, the world renowned slate quarry.
+Ancient chapels and much more.

 Whatever your service, or however long you served.